mitchdavenport88/VisitJQ/README.md

 ## UX
 ### Strategy
-The aim is to create a user friendly website that’s shows potential visitors information about the Jewellery Quarter in a clear and intuitive manner.
-Visit JQ will provide the user with recommendations along with any other relevant information with the intention of enticing people away from the city centre and support more local, independent businesses and the local community.
+The aim is to create a user friendly website that shows potential visitors information about the Jewellery Quarter in a clear and intuitive manner.
+Visit JQ will provide the user with recommendations along with any other relevant information with the intention of enticing people away from the city centre to support more local, independent businesses and the local community.

 This website will be aimed at potential visitors who might be new to the area and have never visited or even thought of visiting before.
 It will also be of use to those visitors who may have visited before or know of the area but are looking to explore it further.
 Either way the users share the same end goal - they want information.